AdrianVeidt39/eve-market-platform/README.md

 ## Development Notes

 The client caches API responses and throttles requests (~300 ms between calls) to respect ESI rate limits.
 Responses that fail with 420/429/503 are retried with exponential backoff.
-The previous Flask backend remains in `server/` but is not required for the static site.